March (territory)

-In medieval Europe, a march or mark was, in broad terms, any kind of borderland, as opposed to a national "heartland".
+In medieval Europe, a march or mark was, in broad terms, any kind of borderland, as opposed to a state's "heartland".
 More specifically, a march was a border between realms or a neutral buffer zone under joint control of two states in which different laws might apply.
 In both of these senses, marches served a political purpose, such as providing warning of military incursions or regulating cross-border trade.